-The recording lasts for approximately 35 minutes.
-During this time you need to write your answers on the question paper as you listen.
-At the end of the test you will be given 10 extra minutes to transfer your answers to an answer sheet.
-You will be told to put your pens down by the recording.
+The recording lasts for approximately 30-35 minutes.
+During this time you need to type your answers on the screen as you listen.
+You will be given 30 seconds at the end of each section to check your answers.
+The end of the recording is also the end of the Listening test.